donkirkby/four-letter-blocks/docs/journal.md

 averages 224 +/- 119 epochs over 204 trials.
 Bizarrely, adding pairing made it
 worse!
 Not only did it increase to 481 +/- 216 epochs over 29 trials, but each epoch was noticeably slower.

+### Nov 2022
+Switch from background wood texture to shaded pattern.
+Distribute background colours around the colour wheel.
+Expand to two-part frame for 11x11 pair.

+### Dec 2022
+Switch from HSV to JCh colour model, now lightness looks consistent across different hues.
+Dark suits are still hard to see against the background, though.
+First prototype of a puzzle pair arrives.
+Trim the outside of the 9x9 pair's frame, since the background doesn't bleed all the way to the edge.

+Start talking to a manufacturer about bigger production runs.

+### Jan 2023
+First double frame prototype arrives, as well as JCh colour model.
+Dark suits are better, but still hard to see.
+Use a different font for each puzzle in a set.
+Rewrite the musical set to avoid one blank piece.

 [first puzzle]: https://puzzling.stackexchange.com/q/111376/38